bonsai-rx/bonsai-rx.github.io/_docs/07-property-mapping.md

 ## Mapping properties from input data

-Sometimes we need to synchronize the property update with the node inputs, i.e. we do not want the property mapping operator to change the property values in between notifications.
+Sometimes you need to synchronize the property update with the node inputs, i.e. you do not want the property mapping operator to change the property values in between input notifications.

 For example, imagine a transform operator which is converting the input from one format to another, where the format specification is given by a set of operator properties.
-We may need the target format to change dynamically from time to time, but we may also need to guarantee that parts of the format specification do not change while the operator was converting some other input.
+You may need the target format to change dynamically from time to time, but you may also need to guarantee that parts of the format specification do not change while the operator was converting some other input.
 The `InputMapping` operator allows you to do this by synchronizing property updates with input notifications.

 Fundamentally, the `InputMapping` operator works exactly the same way as `PropertyMapping`, but now the connection from the mapping operator to its target node is considered as a proper input.
 It is possible to select which specific member of the original input data will be used as the input data to the target by setting the `Selector` property of `InputMapping`.

 Whenever the original input sequence sends out a new data item, all the specified property mappings will be updated at the same time before this item is finally allowed to go through and notify the target.
-In this way, we can be sure that no property changes are performed between input notifications.
+In this way, you can be sure that no property changes are performed between input notifications.